lxc/linuxcontainers.org/content/incus/introduction.md

 Incus upstream doesn't directly provide packages, but packages are available in a number of distributions or can be found in 3rd party repositories.

-For Debian and Ubuntu users, we recommend the [packages provided by Zabbly](https://github.com/zabbly/incus).

 In addition, the Incus client is available for Windows and macOS.
 You can use the client to connect to an Incus server running on a Linux machine.

-More details can be found in our [installation guide](/incus/docs/main/installing/).
+Current installation instructions can be found in our [installation guide](/incus/docs/main/installing/).

 # Support
 Incus has two kind of releases: